Further information about our policies

-At the heart of our Cause is the challenge to help everyone explore the story of how monarchs and people have shaped society in some of the greatest palaces ever built.
-That means we are continually looking for ways to improve access and diversity - in the visitors we attract, the staff we employ and the services we provide.Equality and diversity policy
+At Historic Royal Palaces we create space for spirits to stir and be stirred.
+We want everyone to feel welcome and accepted.
+That means we are continually looking for ways to improve access and diversity - in the visitors we attract, the staff we employ and the services we provide.Equality and diversity policy Gender Pay Gap Report 2020/21

 The Freedom of Information Act 2000 gives rights of public access to information held by public bodies including Historic Royal Palaces.